Mealybugs on Tradescantia: Cottony Colonies in a Fast-Growing Vine

 Mealybugs colonizing the segmented nodes where new roots and leaves both emerge

-Tradescantia's stems are built as a chain of segments, each separated by a node, and each node carries both a leaf and the capacity to sprout new roots the moment that segment touches moist soil — the same trait that lets a single cutting root and establish within days.
+Tradescantia's stems are built as a chain of segments, each separated by a node, and each node carries both a leaf and the capacity to sprout new roots the moment that segment touches moist soil, the same trait that lets a single cutting root and establish within days.
 Those nodes are also where mealybugs settle, since the tight leaf axil at each segment junction gives the same shelter the plant's rapid stem growth is otherwise built around.
-Colonies spread node to node as the plant extends, and because Tradescantia can put on several new segments a week under good light, an infestation can move from a couple of colonies to whole-plant coverage within 4–6 weeks if untreated.
+Colonies spread node to node as the plant extends, and because Tradescantia can put on several new segments a week under good light, an infestation can move from a couple of colonies to whole-plant coverage within four to six weeks if left untreated.

 Root mealybugs developing unseen in the soil

-A separate form of the same pest lives entirely on the root system, showing up as white waxy clusters that only become visible once you actually tip the plant out of its pot.
-If a Tradescantia is declining, wilting, or growing far more slowly than its usual fast pace with nothing visible on the stems or leaf axils above, the colony is most likely working on the roots rather than the top growth.
+A separate form of the same pest lives entirely on the root system, showing up as white waxy clusters that only become visible once the plant is actually tipped out of its pot.
+If a Tradescantia is declining, wilting, or growing far more slowly than its usual fast pace with nothing visible on the stems or leaf axils above, the colony is most likely working on the roots rather than the visible top growth.

 Spread from a neighboring infested plant sharing a saucer or tight grouping

-Mealybugs crawl between touching leaves and stems, and because Tradescantia's trailing segments are often draped over the edge of a shelf or grouped densely with other pots for display, a plant kept touching its neighbors is at meaningfully higher risk than one with some physical separation — a stray stem brushing an infested plant is enough for crawlers to transfer to a new node.
+Mealybugs crawl between touching leaves and stems, and because Tradescantia's trailing segments are often draped over the edge of a shelf or grouped densely with other pots for display, a plant kept touching its neighbors is at meaningfully higher risk than one with some physical separation.
+A stray stem brushing an infested plant is enough for crawlers to transfer over to a new node on the healthy specimen.

 How to Fix It

-Inspect systematically — every leaf axil on every stem segment, working from the base toward the growing tips.
+Inspect systematically, checking every leaf axil on every stem segment, working from the base toward the growing tips.
 Mark infested sections as you go so none are missed on the follow-up pass.

 Dab each deposit with a cotton swab soaked in 70% isopropyl alcohol until it dissolves.
 Follow with a neem oil spray over the entire plant, including the undersides of leaves near each node.

-For sections too heavily infested to treat by hand, cut the stem below the lowest affected node and dispose of the cutting in a sealed bag rather than compost.
-Because Tradescantia roots so readily at any node, healthy stem tips from unaffected sections can be snipped and started in water as replacement growth while the treated plant recovers.
+For sections too heavily infested to treat by hand, cut the stem below the lowest affected node and dispose of the cutting in a sealed bag rather than composting it.
+Because Tradescantia roots so readily at any node, healthy stem tips from unaffected sections can be snipped and started in water as replacement growth while the rest of the plant recovers.

 If decline continues without visible mealybugs anywhere on the stems, tip the plant out of its pot to check the root mass directly for white waxy clusters.
-Wash them off under the tap and pot back up into fresh mix if you find them.
+Wash them off under the tap and pot back up into fresh mix if any are found.

 Prevention

-• Inspect leaf axils monthly — the rapid rate of new node production means a colony on this week's growth is easy to miss
+- Inspect leaf axils monthly, since the rapid rate of new node production means a colony on this week's growth is easy to miss otherwise

-• Quarantine new plants before placing them near Tradescantia
+- Quarantine new plants and cuttings before placing them near an established Tradescantia

-• Regular pruning gives you a reason to handle and inspect the entire stem length, not just the visible surface
+- Regular pruning gives a reason to handle and inspect the entire stem length, not just the visible surface

 Quick Summary